 It is a lot of fun for toddlers to play with this activity and explore color mixing even at a very young age,

-Little artist in particular will really enjoy this activity!
+Little artists in particular will really enjoy this activity!

 More Busy Bags for Preschoolers